 People today lie about their ages more than people did generations ago.
-And they want to stay young--the number one industry today is wellness.
-The church generation, on the other hand, is often manned by young people who want to do just anything in church---mostly, they want to imitate their favorite rock bands and be their Christian version in church.
+And they want to stay young--the number one industry today is anti-aging wellness.
+The church generation, on the other hand, is often manned by young people who want to do just anything in church---mostly, they want to imitate their favorite rock bands and stars and be their Christian version in church.

 And most churches like it that way--they let young people take over because they feel good having a young-people church image.
 They want their churches to look young.
 Nothing wrong about this, but the thing is, they do this out of a spirit of competition--they just want to attract more people to up membership and finances.
 It's all greed.

 Just like the rich, young, ruler, the church generation today seeks God and come to Jesus--not because they love Him and seek to do His will.
-They want God to bless and protect what they are doing and what they have gained for themselves and their denominations--their empires.
+They want God to bless and protect what they are doing and what they have gained for themselves and their denominations--their tiny, pathetic empires.

 Losing Their Sense of Eternal Life

-Jesus asked the RYR--"if you wanna be perfect, give up everything, give to the poor, and follow me."
-The end times issue is, have you given up everything?
-If you still hold on to some things, no matter how small--like your denomination--you will never have perfection in your spiritual life.
+Jesus asked him--"If you want to be perfect, give up everything, give to the poor, and follow me."
+The end-times issue is, have you given up everything?
+If you still hold on to some things, no matter how small--like your church denomination--you will never have perfection in your spiritual life.
 Jesus should own you 100 percent.